Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Democratized Learning: Preliminaries

 \textbf{Definition and goal:} Democratized Learning (\textit{Dem-AI} in short) studies a dual (coupled and working together) specialized-generalized processes in a self-organizing hierarchical structure of large-scale distributed learning systems.
 The specialized and generalized processes must operate jointly towards an \emph{ultimate learning goal} identified as performing collective learning from biased learning agents, who are committed to learning from their own data using their limited learning capabilities.
 As such, the ultimate learning goal of the Dem-AI system is to establish a mechanism for collectively solving common (single or multiple) complex learning tasks from a large number of learning agents.

-\textbf{Dem-AI Meta-Law:} A \emph{meta-law} is defined as a mechanism that can be used to manipulate the transition between the dual specialized-generalized processes of the Dem-AI system and provides the necessary information to regulate the self-organizing hierarchical structuring mechanism.

 \textbf{Specialized Process:} This process is used to leverage \textit{specialized learning} capabilities at the learning agents and specialized groups by exploiting their collected data.
-This process also drives the hierarchical structure of specialized groups with many levels of relevant generalized knowledge that is stable and well-separated.
 By incorporating the generalized knowledge of higher level groups created by the generalization mechanism, the learning agents can update their model parameters so as to reduce biases in their \emph{personalized learning}.
 Thus, the personalized learning objective has two goals: 1) To perform \emph{specialized learning}, and 2) \emph{to reuse the available hierarchical generalized knowledge}.
-Considerably, throughout the training process, the generalized knowledge becomes less important compared to the specialized learning goal and a more stable hierarchical structure will be formed.

-\textbf{Generalized Process:} This process is used to regulate the \emph{generalization} mechanism for all existing specialized groups as well as the plasticity level of all groups.
-Here, \emph{group plasticity} pertains to the ease level with which learning agents can change their groups.
-The generalization mechanism encourages group members to share knowledge when performing learning tasks with similar characteristics and construct hierarchical levels of generalized knowledge.
-The generalized knowledge helps the Dem-AI system maintain the generalization ability for reducing biases of learning agents and efficiently dealing with environment changes or performing new learning tasks.
-Thus, the hierarchical generalized knowledge can be constructed based on the contribution of the group members, which is driven by the \textit{plasticity force}.
-This force is characterized by creative attributes, knowledge exploration, multi-task capability, and survival in uncertainty.
+\textbf{Generalized Process:} The generalization mechanism encourages group members to share knowledge when performing learning tasks with similar characteristics and construct hierarchical levels of generalized knowledge.
+The hierarchical generalized knowledge helps the Dem-AI system maintain the generalization ability for reducing biases of learning agents and efficiently dealing with environment changes or performing new learning tasks.

 \textbf{Self-organizing Hierarchical Structure:} The hierarchical structure of specialized groups and the relevant generalized knowledge are constructed and regulated following a self-organization principle based on the similarity of learning agents.
 In particular, this principle governs the union of small groups to form a bigger group that eventually enhances the generalization capabilities of all members.
-Thus, specialized groups at higher levels in the hierarchical structure have more members and can construct more generalized (less biased) knowledge.
+Thus, specialized groups at higher levels in the hierarchical structure have more members and can construct more generalized (less biased) knowledge faster adaptation to new environments in \cite{mengistu2016evolutionaryhierarchy}.